YYYIKES/DeepMind-12D-Randomizer/README.md

 For example, you could run `./DM12D-Randomizer.sh -l -m -fx` to randomize only the lfo, mod, and fx sections.

-_* I have omitted the following from randomization to reduce the chance of silent patches, and retain default pitch bend settings: VCA Level (NRPN 80), VCF Highpass Frequency (NRPN 40), Pitch bend Up (NPRN 36), and Pitch bend Down (NPRN 37).
-These are defined in $ranges, so you can add the NRPN numbers to the relevant $param_group if needed._

-This script runs on macOS.
-I believe you can run it in Windows' PowerShell by invoking bash first, but I'm not familiar with Windows.
+#### Notes:
+- I have omitted the following from randomization:
+    - VCA Level (NRPN 80): To reduce likelihood of silent patches.
+Instead this will be set to 255.
+    - VCA Highpass Freq (NRPN 40): Same reason as above.
+Instead the existing value will remain.
+    - VCA+VCF Envelope Velocity Sensitivities (NRPN 43, 82): To maintain playability.
+Instead the existing value will remain.
+    - Pitch bend Up+Down (NPRN 36, 37): Same as above.
+Instead the default values will remain.
+- You can remove these from the skip list and/or add/remove other parameters in the relevant section at the bottom of the code.

+Enjoy!

-#### Recognition / Credits
+#### Recognition / Credits:
 Many thanks to [Geert Bevin](https://github.com/gbevin) for doing the hard work on SendMIDI.